search-rug/search-rug.github.io/_projects/2-sahar-suscloud.md

 - agency: NWO
   number: OCENW.M20.243
   shortname: NWO
+contact:
+  header: Contact
   members:
   - v.andrikopoulos@rug.nl
   - s.ahmadisakha@rug.nl
 short: This project aims to develop a sustainability-aware architecting framework specifically for cloud-based software services which incorporates all dimensions of system sustainability.
 The framework is structured around the use of sustainability